faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     >> [ 7  6  4 10  3  8  9  0]

-The method ``MSOCausalitySweep`` can be used to identify which of these equations that can be used as a residual equation that lead to non-differential causality
+The method ``MSOCausalitySweep`` can be used to identify which of these equations can be used as a residual equation that leads to non-differential causality

 .. code-block:: python